ZainabFatima507/ZainabFatima507.github.io/index.md

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+Hello and welcome to my blog.
+I'm a Data Science student.

 ![Image of fast.ai logo](images/487687.jpg)